cccbauer/MURFI-user-manual/murfi-setup.md

 rt-fMRI-nf is a type of biofeedback in which real-time online fMRI signals are used to self-regulate brain (neuro) function.
 Since it's advent in 1995 significant progress has been made in fMRI neurofeedback techniques.
 Specifically, the use of rt-fMRI-nf has advanced the understanding of causal involvement of modified brain activity in modified behavior. rt-fMRI-nf was developed in 1995 (Cox et al., 1995), and proof-of concept for rt-fMRI-nf as a potential neurotherapeutic tool for the treatment of brain disorders was demonstrated in 2005 (deCharms et al., 2005).
 There have since been substantial advancements related to rt-fMRI-nf technology and implementation, with reports of rt-fMRI-nf modification of function in several brain structures.
 Although rt-fMRI-nf has multiple potential applications as a clinical neuroimaging tool, the research to date has been focused on the use of rt-fMRI-nf to alter brain function and behavior.

-# MURFI on Siemens scanners
+# Initiate C2P agreement before running MURFI on Siemens scanners

 To obtain the individual functional images in real time a proprietary data transfer sequence needs to be added to the respective sequences.
 The code can be obtained via a C2P agreement to get the Vsend patch on the fMRI sequences for real-time image sending.

 Please initiate the C2P process as follows:

-Go to the [Athinoula A. Martinos Clone C2P](https://nam12.safelinks.protection.outlook.com/?url=https%3A%2F%2Fwww.nmr.mgh.harvard.edu%2Flab%2Fwebdev%2Fclone-c2p&data=05%7C01%7Cc.bauer%40northeastern.edu%7Cea729988697f40593f0808db3776e5ae%7Ca8eec281aaa34daeac9b9a398b9215e7%7C0%7C0%7C638164756028903418%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=xwa9Jq9Xq1EDjhU2n%2B9XrbrhvWrYM9%2BTmTbbeNs9NK0%3D&reserved=0) site and Under "Which C2P are you requesting?", select "Real-time transfer"
+Go to the [Athinoula A. Martinos Clone C2P](https://nam12.safelinks.protection.outlook.com/?url=https%3A%2F%2Fwww.nmr.mgh.harvard.edu%2Flab%2Fwebdev%2Fclone-c2p&data=05%7C01%7Cc.bauer%40northeastern.edu%7Cea729988697f40593f0808db3776e5ae%7Ca8eec281aaa34daeac9b9a398b9215e7%7C0%7C0%7C638164756028903418%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=xwa9Jq9Xq1EDjhU2n%2B9XrbrhvWrYM9%2BTmTbbeNs9NK0%3D&reserved=0) site

+Under "Which C2P are you requesting?" select:

+"Real-time transfer"

+and fill out the Requestor Contact Information

 # MURFI on other scanners

-Alternatively, for non-Siemens scanners or for your own Siemens functors, Murfi will accept data over TCPIP conformant with the following structured information:
+Alternatively, for non-Siemens scanners or for your own Siemens functors, Murfi will accept data over TCP/IP conformant with the following structured information:

 https://github.com/gablab/murfi2/blob/master/src/io/RtExternalSenderImageInfo.h